-There has been many studies on network reconstruction by identifying simplified dynamical models in applications, e.g. \cite{VanSomeren2000}, \cite{Friston2003} and \cite{Beal2005}.
-However, identifiability remains untouched in these study, which, however, is essential to guarantee the reliability of results.
-To study network identifiability, a general network representation is needed.
-The work in \cite{Goncalves2008} proposes \emph{dynamical structure functions} (DSFs) for linear time-invariant (LTI) systems, and other similar models appear in \cite{VandenHof2013,Weerts2015} with different perspectives.
-The differences could be understood by consulting \cite{warnick2015}, which are mainly manifested in the way to interpret feasible constructions of hidden states.
-The theoretical results on network identifiability were firstly presented in \cite{Goncalves2008}, and the similar in \cite{Gevers2016} for P.~Van~den~Hof's model (\cite{Weerts2015}).
-Concerning network inference, two models are not significantly different, and the discussions in later sections can be applied to either of them.
+There have been many applications of network reconstruction by identifying simplified dynamical models, e.g. \cite{VanSomeren2000}, \cite{Friston2003} and \cite{Beal2005}.
+However, identifiability remains untouched in these study, which is essential to guarantee reliability of results.
+To study network identifiability, the work in \cite{Goncalves2008} proposed \emph{dynamical structure functions} (DSFs) for linear time-invariant (LTI) systems as a general network representation.
+Similar network models appeared in \cite{VandenHof2013,Weerts2015}, and their differences are discussed in \cite{warnick2015}.
+Theoretical results on network identifiability were firstly presented in \cite{Goncalves2008}.
+Successive work in \cite{Hayden2014,Hayden2014a} studies network identifiability from intrinsic noise and \cite{Hayden2016} presents identifiability results for sparse networks.
+Moreover, there is a structural point of view for topological identification of networks from data, e.g., \cite{Materassi2010,Materassi2012b}.

-Most biological experiments have replica.
-The ordinary treatment is to take averages with the purpose of removing effects of noise.
-However, mostly, only a few replica are available, e.g. less than 5, which implies that it no longer makes sense to work with statistical average.
-The work in \cite{Pan2015} proposes a way to take advantage of replica to increase robustness or accuracy of estimation.
-Another aspect to highlight is that the system parameters of biological processes could be fairly different due to the variance in individuals in experiment repetitions, as observed in biological experiments \cite{He2012}.
-The essence is the interconnection structure, e.g. interactions between genes, or communication between neurons, which are consistent over experiment repetitions.
-The method proposed in the paper allows the system parameters to be fairly different, as long as the network topology keeps consistent over replica.